karlproject/karldocs/docs/specs/drafts/chatter-fullux.rst

 ===============================================
-KIP 6: Chatter Phase 2, Chatter Full UX Minimum
+Chatter Phase 2, Chatter Full UX Minimum
 ===============================================

 In this KIP, we still stay with the minimum needed to launch.
 But we